Having a solid video marketing strategy can make or break your brand’s online presence.

 - Add end screens and cards to encourage views

 - Add an SRT file for closed captions.

-The important video SEO factors one has to look out for are traffic, ranking and conversions, brand impressions and links.
+The important video SEO factors you should look out for are traffic, ranking and conversions, brand impressions, and links.

 7. Include Customer Generated Content in Your Video Strategy

-Allow a few of your loyal customers to become the ‘stars of the show’ by letting them participate in your videos.
+Allow a few of your loyal customers to become the ‘stars of the show’ by letting them participate in your videos and steer away from the usual.
 This will help you establish a unique bond with your customers, while you also gain credibility and build authority within your niche.

 Here’s how you can involve your community in your video strategy: